 7. To understand the biology of AML better with the optional biology tests.

 8. To compare any changes in heart function with or without treatment with a drug called dexrazoxane.
-Dexrazoxane is a drug that is sometimes given to protect the heart.
-Your doctor will decide if you receive dexrazoxane.
+Dexrazoxane is a drug that is sometimes given to protect the heart from the effects of certain chemotherapy drugs.

 Arm B - Standard chemotherapy plus bortezomib